-Your train pass for Japan can be paid for online up to 90 days before you travel, however, the Japan JR Pass has a 90-day expiry so you are best to look into ordering them between 6 and 8 weeks before you travel to allow some leeway on collection dates once arriving in Japan.
+Your train pass for Japan can be paid for online up to 90 days before you travel, however, the pass has a 90-day expiry so you are best to look into ordering them between 6 and 8 weeks before you travel to allow some leeway on collection dates once arriving in Japan.

-The main things to think about before ordering your JR Pass are;
+The main things to think about before ordering your pass are:

 - Do you have enough time to receive your Exchange Order in the post? (takes at least 7 business days)

-- Are you eligible for a JR Pass? (you cant purchase one on a business or work visa or if you are a Japanese citizen)
+- Are you eligible for a pass? (you can’t purchase one on a business or work visa or if you are a Japanese citizen)

 - Do you have a temporary visitor visa? (proof obtained from Japanese immigration when entering the country when they stamp your passport)